brucemack/microlink/README.md

 The microphone/analog section still needs a lot of work.

-Once things are working smoothly I will integrate this onto a single PCB for ease of use with radios (link mode) and/or repeaters.

 The official
 PC-based EchoLink client written by Jonathan Taylor (K1RFD) is excellent and is the quickest/easiest way to get on EchoLink.
 [Download it here](https://www.echolink.org/download.htm).
 There are also versions that run on mobile phones.
 MicroLink is not a supported part of the EchoLink family